Quick answer

 A formicarium is not usually the first purchase.
 A new queen or tiny colony often does better in a test tube.
 Buy a nest when the colony has enough workers to use it and feeding in the tube setup becomes awkward.

-Do not compare stores only by price.
-For ant keeping, a cheap product can become expensive if it causes escapes, mould or stress.
+Do not compare stores only by price or by who has the fanciest nest photo.
+For ant keeping, a cheap product can become expensive if it causes escapes, mould or stress, and an expensive product is still wrong if it is too large for the colony stage.

 | Check | Why it matters |